 G-Ma’s has the best breakfast in town (although it’s the only breakfast we’ve had in town) and G-Ma is the friendliest food truck proprietor you’ll meet.
 On our last morning, to fuel our marathon drive to Austin, we got burritos from G-Ma and left a present (keep reading for more about that) with her for our buddies, who would be coming back through town a week later.

-We wanted an easy dinner our first night in town, so we picked up delicious Mexican food at yet another food truck, La Calavera, and took it to Harry’s–it was too chilly to eat outside on La Calavera’s fantastic patio.
+We wanted an easy dinner our first night in town, so we picked up delicious Mexican food at yet another food truck, La Calavera, and took it to Harry’s (keep reading to learn about Harry’s)–it was too chilly to eat outside on La Calavera’s fantastic patio.

 And finally, our last night in Alpine, after eating at home for a few nights in the National Park, we wanted to go somewhere a bit fancier.
 The Century Bar at the historic Holland Hotel was hopping, and our small plates and cocktails were tasty enough.
 It was no FishCat, though.